Staff

 Web Manager

-Alejandro Nam joined Craft in America in 2019 as the Web Manager/Developer and IT specialist.
-Originally from Sydney, Australia, he has over 20 years of experience in the Arts, Crafts, and Design industry.
-He earned his Industrial Design degree from the University of Technology Sydney, where he later taught Interactive Product and Furniture Design before moving to Los Angeles in 2016.
-With a strong background in design and technology, he plays a key role in managing Craft in America’s digital presence and IT infrastructure, supporting the organization’s mission.
+Alejandro Nam joined Craft in America in 2019 as the Web Manager/Developer and IT Specialist.
+Originally from Sydney, Australia, he possesses over two decades of experience in the Arts, Crafts, and Design industry.
+He holds a degree in Industrial Design from the University of Technology Sydney, where he subsequently taught Interactive Product and Furniture Design.
+In 2016, he relocated to Los Angeles CA. With a robust background in design and technology, he assumes a pivotal role in overseeing Craft in America’s digital presence and IT infrastructure in support of the organization’s mission.